List of The Facts of Life characters: Steven Bradley

 Steven Bradley is the headmaster of Eastland Academy and has been nicknamed the "Freud of Sigma Chi".
 When doing his job, he relied on Emily Mahoney for the first four episodes in order to understand how the academy works as he originally worked in the public school system.
 In addition to his job, he also taught different classes.
 He is the authority figure of the series in the first season.

 Bradley also looks out for his students, such as when he had to rescue Blair and Tootie in "Flash Flood" and wanting to support Molly when her parents get a divorce in "Molly's Holiday".
 He was also offended when he found that some of the students were smoking marijuana in "Dope" which led to him having those students expelled which Blair and Sue Ann managed to avoid.

-The character was dropped after season one and was replaced by Charles Parker.
+The character was dropped after season one and was replaced by Mr. Harris in "Gossip" and later by Charles Parker in season two.